interactiveinstitute/energy-intelligence/coffee/bubblebath.coffee.md

           startkey: [feeds[0], startts - timespan],
           endkey: [feeds[0], endts + timespan]
         }).then (result) =>

+Bubbles are added and removed as needed, and `bubble()` is called on each new one.

           bubbles = @container.selectAll('.bubble')
               .data((result.rows.map (row) =>
                 extra =